Prerequisites

 In order to study how the operating system interacts with the hardware, Mips assembly will be used.

 To edit and execute Mips assembly programs we will use Mars (Mips Assembler and Runtime Simulator).
-Mars is available on the department Linux system.
+Mars is available on the department Windows and Linux system.

 Mars will run on any system (including Windows) as long as you have Java installed.
 If you prefer, you may download and install Mars on your private computer.